jakobreuter/personality-predictor/effect_house_implementation.md

 - Consider using **3D Text** for more visual impact
 - Add **Sound Effects** for each trait reveal
 - Create unique visuals or stickers for each of the 16 personality types
+- Include hair color visuals or overlays that match the three hair colors

 This implementation focuses on optimizing for TikTok Effect House's capabilities while preserving the personality prediction logic from the web version.